Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model: Abstract

 \section{Abstract}

 With the emergence of 6G, mobile networks are becoming increasingly heterogeneous and dynamic, necessitating advanced automation for efficient management.
 Intent-Driven Networks (IDNs) address this by translating high-level intents into optimization policies.
-Large Language Models (LLMs) can enhance this process by understanding complex human instructions to enable adaptive, intelligent automation.
+Large Language Models (LLMs) can enhance this process by understanding complex human instructions, enabling adaptive and intelligent automation.
 Given the rapid advancements in Generative AI (GenAI), a comprehensive survey of LLM-based IDN architectures in disaggregated Radio Access Network (RAN) environments is both timely and critical.
-This article provides such a survey, along with a case study on a hierarchical learning-enabled IDN architecture that integrates GenAI across three key stages: intent processing, intent validation, and intent execution.
-Unlike most existing approaches that apply GenAI in the form of LLMs for intent processing only, we propose a hierarchical framework that introduces GenAI across all three stages of IDN.
-To demonstrate the effectiveness of the proposed IDN management architecture, we present a case study based on the latest GenAI architecture named \textit{Mamba}.
-The case study shows how the proposed GenAI-driven architecture enhances network performance through intelligent automation, surpassing the performance of the conventional IDN architectures.
+This article provides such a survey, along with a case study on a selective State-Space Model (SSM)-enabled IDN architecture that integrates GenAI across three key stages: intent processing, intent validation, and intent execution.
+For the first time in the literature, we propose a hierarchical framework built on Mamba-SSM that introduces GenAI across all stages of the IDN pipeline.
+We further present a case study demonstrating that the proposed Mamba architecture significantly improves network performance through intelligent automation, surpassing existing IDN approaches.
+In a multi-cell 5G/6G scenario, the proposed architecture reduces quality of service drift by up to $70\%$, improves throughput by up to $80$ Mbps, and lowers inference time to $60$–$70$ ms, outperforming GenAI, reinforcement learning, and non-machine learning baselines.